jsmit257/huautla/README.md

   PGSSL  string
 }
 ```
 There's a workable reference implementation in the system test [init()](./tests/system/main_test.go) function.
+The SSL field exists for testing with `postgres/bookworm` (and probably others) who don't ship with SSL enabled by default.

 ### Testing
-- `make unit` obviously handles the unit-testing - i.e. how the persistence-bindings respond to cretain events from the database server
+- `make unit` obviously handles the unit-testing - i.e. how the persistence-bindings respond to cretain all possible events from the database server
-- `make tests` loads additional data, partly to make sure any referential- or other integrity-constraints aren't violated, then runs the [system tests](./tests/system) to veryfy basic CRUD opeartions, including all possible errors thrown from the database.
+- `make system-test` stops any running postgres docker service; runs the unit tests, builds a new database with production seed-data, loads additional/ephemeral test data, then runs [system tests](./tests/system) against the docker container to veryfy basic CRUD opeartions, including all possible errors thrown from the database, and referential- or other integrity-constraints violations.
+An `huautla/lkg` image is tagged after sample data is loaded (since that's part of the test), but the test data is not persisted in the image.l

 ### Contributing
 Please do!!!
 The (forthcoming) [license](./LICENCE.md) is open and free with attribution.